Washington National Cathedral: Grotesques and gargoyles

+The theme of human imperfection is also expressed more literally in the cathedral's exterior ornamentation, where the carvers' individual artistry (and occasional humor) is on full display.
 Numerous grotesques and gargoyles adorn the exterior, most of them designed by the carvers; one of the more famous of these is a caricature of then-master carver Roger Morigi on the north exterior of the nave.
 There were also two competitions held for the public to provide designs to supplement those of the carvers.
 The second of these produced the famous Darth Vader grotesque which is high on the northwest tower, sculpted by Jay Hall Carpenter and carved by Patrick J. Plunkett.